digidotcom/xbee-java/examples/io/RemoteADCSample/ReadMe.txt

     * At least two XBee radios in API mode and their corresponding carrier board (XBIB or XBee Development Board).
+    * The XCTU application (available at www.digi.com/xctu).

   Example setup
   -------------
-    1) Insert the 64-bit address of the remote XBee module in the MainApp class.
-       Find the 64-bit address labeled on the back of the device, which is a 16 character string that follows the format 0013A20040XXXXXX.

-    2) Plug the XBee radios into the XBee adapters and connect them to your computer's USB or serial ports.
+    1) Plug the XBee radios into the XBee adapters and connect them to your computer's USB or serial ports.

+    2) Configure the remote XBee device with the Node Identifier used by the example to communicate with it.
+To do so follow these steps:

+          1) Launch the XCTU application.

+          2) Add the remote XBee module to the XCTU, specifying it's port settings.

+          3) Once the module is added, open the 'Configuration' working mode, look for the 'NI' setting and configure it with 'REMOTE' (without quotes).

+             Notice that by default the 'NI' setting has a blank space configured, make sure that there is not a blank space before the 'REMOTE' text.

     3) Ensure that the modules are in API mode and on the same network.
        For further information on how to perform this task, go to [...]